 Lioness in Winter: Sheri S. Tepper

-When I was forty, in the midst of raising children and being a corporate drone, I read Gateway to Women’s Country by Sheri S. Tepper.
-Gateway, published in 1988, is an audacious book.
+When I was forty, in the midst of raising children and being a corporate drone, I read Gate to Women’s Country by Sheri S. Tepper.
+Gate, published in 1988, is an audacious book.
 I had grown up in the heyday of male-centric post-apocalyptic science fiction.

 By contrast, Tepper’s novel is fully female-centric.
 It is set in a dystopian future where women craft uncomfortable solutions to the human dilemmas of aggression, overpopulation, and environmental degradation.
 Her premise and her viewpoint remain eye-opening.

 But what stands out in my memory decades later, even more than the book itself, is its biographical note about the author.
 Tepper was a woman who had always wanted to write, and who started a new career as a novelist after retiring from running a non-profit.

 This was a revelation; let me explain.
 In my twenties, I turned down a scholarship to the MFA program at CUNY after my fiancé took me to dinner and told me I would never be Shakespeare, and I’d better get an MBA instead.
 By my forties, – with a Columbia MBA – I had divorced the husband but was raising the kids and working in a corporation.
 The trajectory of Tepper’s life changed how I thought about mine.
 I was stunned that she had reinvented herself after completing the responsibilities of career and motherhood, and the fact that Tepper had done that simmered in my consciousness for decades, until I could do it myself.